publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395m.md

 [Pub.
 L. 101–239, title VI, § 6105(b)][/us/pl/101/239/s6105/b], Dec.
 19, 1989, [103 Stat.
 2210][/us/stat/103/2210], as amended by [Pub.
 L. 101–508, title IV, § 4102(g)(1)][/us/pl/101/508/s4102/g/1], Nov.
 5, 1990, [104 Stat.
 1388–57][/us/stat/104/1388-57], provided that:

-> “In applying section 1834(b) of the Social Security Act \[subsec. (b) of this section\] with respect to nuclear medicine services furnished by a physician for whom nuclear medicine services account for at least 80 percent of the total amount of charges made under part B of title XVIII of the Social Security Act \[this part\] beginning April 1, 1990, and ending December 31, 1991, there shall be substituted for the fee schedule otherwise applicable a fee schedule based ⅓ on the fee schedule computed under such section (without regard to this subsection) and ⅔ on 101 percent of the 1988 prevailing charge for such services.”
+> “In applying section 1834(b) of the Social Security Act \[[42 U.S.C.
+1395m(b)][/us/usc/t42/s1395m/b]\] with respect to nuclear medicine services furnished by a physician for whom nuclear medicine services account for at least 80 percent of the total amount of charges made under part B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\] beginning April 1, 1990, and ending December 31, 1991, there shall be substituted for the fee schedule otherwise applicable a fee schedule based ⅓ on the fee schedule computed under such section (without regard to this subsection) and ⅔ on 101 percent of the 1988 prevailing charge for such services.”

  __Special Rule for Interventional Radiologists; “Split Billing”__

 [Pub.
 L. 101–239, title VI, § 6105(c)][/us/pl/101/239/s6105/c], Dec.
 19, 1989, [103 Stat.
 2210][/us/stat/103/2210], as amended by [Pub.
 L. 101–508, title IV, § 4102(h)][/us/pl/101/508/s4102/h], Nov.
 5, 1990, [104 Stat.
 1388–58][/us/stat/104/1388-58], provided that:

-> “In applying section 1834(b) of the Social Security Act \[subsec. (b) of this section\] to radiologist services furnished in 1990 or 1991, the exception for ‘split billing’ set forth at section 5262J of the Medicare Carriers Manual shall apply to services furnished in 1990 or 1991 in the same manner and to the same extent as the exception applied to services furnished in 1989.”
+> “In applying section 1834(b) of the Social Security Act \[[42 U.S.C.
+1395m(b)][/us/usc/t42/s1395m/b]\] to radiologist services furnished in 1990 or 1991, the exception for ‘split billing’ set forth at section 5262J of the Medicare Carriers Manual shall apply to services furnished in 1990 or 1991 in the same manner and to the same extent as the exception applied to services furnished in 1989.”

  __Rental Payments for Enteral and Parenteral Pumps__